-Whether you intend taking pottery classes or enrolling your kid, there are ceramics lessons suitable for all ages.
+Whether you intend to take pottery classes or enrolling your kid, there are ceramics lessons suitable for all ages.
 But note that kids must be monitored during studio sessions to avoid close contact with high-temperature kilns.
 In this article, you’ll learn what ceramics is, the equipment needed for it, and where to find ceramics lessons.
 Whether you’re interested in a short-term class or a bachelor of fine arts degree, here’s the article for you.
 Let’s begin.

 “An artist is not paid for his labour but for his vision.”

 Are you aware that without ceramics, you wouldn’t be reading this post?
 That’s because ceramics play a major role in the production process of electronic devices.
 Ceramics are clay or non-organic pieces fired at varying levels of temperature to achieve earthenware, porcelain, or stoneware products.
 It’s a hard but fragile material that resists heat and corrosion.
 To get a finished ceramic piece, the non-organic material must undergo four major production stages and they are:

 - Forming stage: this is the process of harvesting the clay, mixing it, and shaping it with a pottery wheel.

 - Firing stage: for this, you’d heat the kiln based on the firing temperature of the ceramic piece you wish to achieve.

 - Glazing stage: this is done for stoneware and porcelain pieces.